 Further information on the Industry Placement Program (IPP) can be found on the Internships, industry placements and experience page.

-Students who have completed one full semesters of full-time study (a minimum of four units of study – 24 credit points) may apply to have their self-sourced placement (if eligible) approved as six elective credit points towards their degree.
+Students who have completed one full semester of full-time study (a minimum of four units of study – 24 credit points) may apply to have their self-sourced placement (if eligible) approved as six elective credit points towards their degree.

 Further information on self-sourced placements, including placement requirements and application information, can be found on the Industry Placement Program page.